wygulmage/xmobar/readme.md

     variable is not reported.
     - short option: `-w`
     - Default: ""
+  - `--useManager` _bool_ : Whether to use one single manager per monitor for managing network connections or create a new one every time a connection is made.
+    - Short option: `-m`
+    - Default: True
 - Variables that can be used with the `-t`/`--template` argument:
 	    `station`, `stationState`, `year`, `month`, `day`, `hour`,
 	    `windCardinal`, `windAzimuth`, `windMph`, `windKnots`, `windMs`, `windKmh`